LihkaGames/Toon-Crosser-Game/README.md

 ## 🎮 About

 **Toon Crosser** is an action-packed arcade game for Android that challenges your reflexes.
-Navigate through busy roads, collect coins, and unlock a cast of unique characters, each with their own game-changing abilities.
+Navigate through busy roads, collect coins, and unlock a variety of unique characters, each equipped with game-changing abilities to help you survive longer.

 🚀 Official release by **Lihka Games**!